-In order to protect their investors and clients, Investment Advisors are required to implement compliance programs and policies to meet regulatory requirements.
-Implementing technology can help advisors test compliance programs to identify gaps and risks.
+In order to protect their investors and clients, advisors are required to implement compliance programs and policies to adequately meet regulatory requirements.
+Implementing technology allows advisors to test compliance programs to identify gaps and risks.

-ComplySci helps compliance professionals monitor employee conflicts of interest related to personal trading, gifts and entertainment, political contributions, outside business activities, marketing materials, IPOs, and private placements.
-ComplySci empowers investment advisors to stay ahead of risks, helping to gain and maintain client trust.
+ComplySci helps compliance professionals monitor conflicts of interest related to personal trading, gifts and entertainment, political contributions, outside business activities, and marketing materials.
+ComplySci empowers investment advisors to effectively stay ahead of risks, helping to gain and maintain client trust.

 “The rules of the road have changed, and leading Compliance organizations are embracing a new, innovation-driven mindset.”–Accenture 2018 Compliance Risk Study

 Safeguard Your Firm’s Reputation

 When firm preclearance requests, disclosures, and approvals are managed in email or outdated technology solutions, there are inherit risks of human oversight when reconciling employee requests with actions.
 By automating preclearance requirements and disclosure workflow, while directly collecting holdings and transactions details from representatives, ComplySci makes it easy to identify inconsistencies in employee behavior and address potential risks before they are uncovered during an examination.